 BUILD THE J BEAM FOR 2 METERS AND

 "Recently, while going thru some of my older Ham magazines,

 I ran into this article by Ed, N3SDO

 It struck me that some of you out there may not have seen

 this fantastic project or maybe you do not get CQ VHF magazine,

 which is back now better than ever!

 LET'S GET STARTED

-Now you've probably heard of a beam antenna, and maybe you've heard
+Now you've probably heard of a beam antenna, and maybe you've heard of a J-Pole.

-But what's a J
+But what is a J Beam?

 You shouldn't have to adjust the 1/4 wave matching stub, as this is not strongly affected by the parasitic elements.

 Design Details and Drawbacks